 - Stagger arrivals and departures of people who are participating in the program. - Limit entrance and exit points.
-Consider whether emergency evacuation plans need to be updated to address changes to access points. - Rearrange workspaces and floor plans, including increased separation between desks, workstations, and furniture or fixtures in common spaces such as lunchrooms, meeting rooms, waiting areas, and washrooms. - Examples include limiting number of staff and people supported in the washroom at any given time and removing chairs in common spaces to ensure adequate physical distance. - Control access to elevators and areas within the day program space, including updating key cards to limit access and limiting the number of people who may ride the elevator at any one time.
-Post signage (e.g., Only 2 people in elevator at one time). - Adjust scheduling, such as start/end times and breaks to reduce the number of staff and people supported using common spaces (such as break rooms and/or lunch rooms, washrooms, etc.) and elevators at the same time. - Implement signage to ensure distance is maintained, for example using taped arrows to indicate "one way" traffic in hallways, taping off waiting areas to prevent bottlenecks in small spaces like washrooms, taping off areas around workstations, appliances, machines, photocopiers etc. to indicate appropriate 2meter spacing. - Discourage or cancel non-essential activities, social events and in-person meetings. - Stagger appointments and meetings with families or other meeting attendees. - Install physical barriers between workers or between workers and third parties (e.g., at point of screening). - Remove all communal items that cannot be easily cleaned (such as newspapers, magazines, candy bowls). - Reduce or eliminate the sharing of tools and equipment (such as computers, pens, office supplies), or, if sharing is required, providing solutions for staff to disinfect tools and equipment between uses. - Put hand hygiene stations/hand sanitizer dispensers in prominent places around the workplace, ensuring these dispensers are regularly refilled, and placing informational posters/signage throughout workplace (e.g., regarding hand washing, physical distancing, etc.).
+Consider whether emergency evacuation plans need to be updated to address changes to access points. - Rearrange workspaces and floor plans, including increased separation between desks, workstations, and furniture or fixtures in common spaces such as lunchrooms, meeting rooms, waiting areas, and washrooms. - Examples include limiting number of staff and people supported in the washroom at any given time and removing chairs in common spaces to ensure adequate physical distance. - Address unvaccinated staff and people supported who wish to participate in the program.
+This will involve a review of service agreements for people supported, as well as collective agreements, contracts, and policies for staff.

+- Control access to elevators and areas within the day program space, including updating key cards to limit access and limiting the number of people who may ride the elevator at any one time.
+Post signage (e.g., only 2 people in elevator at one time). - Adjust scheduling, such as start/end times and breaks to reduce the number of staff and people supported using common spaces (such as break rooms and/or lunchrooms, washrooms, etc.) and elevators at the same time. - Implement signage to ensure distance is maintained, for example using taped arrows to indicate "one way" traffic in hallways, taping off waiting areas to prevent bottlenecks in small spaces like washrooms, taping off areas around workstations, appliances, machines, photocopiers etc. to indicate appropriate 2-meter spacing. - Discourage or cancel non-essential activities, social events and in-person meetings. - Stagger appointments and meetings with families or other meeting attendees. - Install physical barriers between workers or between workers and third parties (e.g., at point of screening). - Remove all communal items that cannot be easily cleaned (such as newspapers, magazines, candy bowls). - Reduce or eliminate the sharing of tools and equipment (such as computers, pens, office supplies), or, if sharing is required, providing solutions for staff to disinfect tools and equipment between uses. - Put hand hygiene stations/hand sanitizer dispensers in prominent places around the workplace, ensuring these dispensers are regularly refilled, and placing informational posters/signage throughout workplace (e.g., regarding hand washing, physical distancing, etc.).